Flea (musician): Unlimited Love, Return of the Dream Canteen and Honora (2020–present)

-On May 16, 2025, it was reported by Deadline that a documentary on the band's formative years was being secretly screened at the Cannes Film Festival and was looking for select buyers in both New York and Los Angeles.
-A festival premiere for the film will be planned for either fall 2025 or early 2026.
-The documentary, which is being co-produced by Hillel Slovak's brother James, will center on the deep childhood bond between Flea, Anthony Kiedis and Hillel Slovak and features various interviews from current and past band members.
+Flea, along with Josh Klinghoffer and Chad Smith, collaborated with Morrissey on his upcoming album Bonfire of Teenagers, which was supposed to be released in February 2023.
+However, in December 2022 it was announced that its future was in limbo, as Capitol Records has decided not to release it.
+On May 16, 2025, it was reported by Deadline that a documentary on the Red Hot Chili Peppers' formative years was being secretly screened at the Cannes Film Festival and was looking for select buyers in both New York and Los Angeles.
+A festival premiere for the film was to be planned for either fall 2025 or early 2026.
+The documentary, which is being co-produced by Hillel Slovak's brother James, will center on the deep childhood bond between Flea, Anthony Kiedis, and Hillel Slovak, and features various interviews from current and past band members.